The Legend That Was Earth

 The Legend That Was Earth is a novel by science fiction author James P. Hogan; it was published in 2000 by Baen Publishing Enterprises.
 It includes several themes common to science fiction, such as dystopias, alien encounters, and the distinctions of personhood.
+It has been called a "political fantasy."

 Plot

 At the onset of the story, aliens called Hyadeans have established contact and friendly business relations with Earth.
 They think Earth is fascinating because it so different from their own bleak, austere culture.
 Though they are highly interested in studying the planet and its cultures, Hyadeans are far more technologically advanced and have a more accurate knowledge of science.
 Many humans accept this alien presence, but there are many who do not trust the Hyadeans and believe they are plotting to take control of Earth.
 One group that espouses this belief is CounterAction, which the American government lists as a terrorist organization.
 When a flyer (advanced aircraft) carrying both Hyadean visitors and Terran politicians is shot down, CounterAction is blamed and the Internal Security Service (ISS) is intent on shutting down their organization by any methods necessary.

 The action follows savvy Roland Cade who gives up his comfortable life when he is pulled into CounterAction.
 Because he was formerly married to Marie Cade, a political activist who plays a strong role in CounterAction, the ISS uses him to trace her.
 His mistress Julia is secretly an ISS agent, and convinces him to use his contacts with CounterAction to take in her friend, a supposed political dissident.
 He takes the friend to Chattanooga, where he unexpectedly runs into Marie.
 Julia's friend turns out to be an ISS plant and he is forced to flee with Marie; the government believes he is a part of CounterAction because of his wife’s association with the group.
 They both use their connections to get aid in dodging the government, and these connections form an unlikely bond.
 CounterAction has been strongly anti-Hyadean, but they find allies in Cade’s Hyadean friend Vrel and some of his comrades.